jphall663/GWU_data_mining/interpreting_ml/interpreting_ml.md

 *How do glyphs enhance understanding?*

-For most people, glyph representations of structures (clusters, hierarchy, sparsity, outliers) and relationships (correlation) in a data set are easier to understand than scrolling through plain rows of data and looking at variables values.
+For most people, glyph representations of structures (clusters, hierarchy, sparsity, outliers) and relationships (correlation) in a data set are easier to understand than scrolling through plain rows of data and looking at variable's values.

 *How do glyphs enhance trust?*

 Seeing structures and relationships in a data set usually makes those structures and relationships easier to understand.
 An accurate machine learning model should create answers that are representative of the structures and relationships in a data set.
-Understanding the structures and relationships in data set is a first step to knowing if a model’s answers are trustworthy.
+Understanding the structures and relationships in a data set is a first step to knowing if a model’s answers are trustworthy.

 <a name='corr-graph'/>
 #### Correlation Graphs